NeuroTechX/ntx_slack_archive/eegdata.md

  >I'm working on a deep net project with Yannick, but would this be an open source initiative or would the IP belong to Muse?

+11/20/2017 6:14 PM

+ **yannick** :

+ >Whats the idea Graeme?
+Anything you can disclose?
+Or you want to start a private chat with interested people?